Grappa: Italy's Noble Spirit of Wine Heritage

 Explore the evolution of Grappa from humble peasant spirit to refined distillate, showcasing Italian ingenuity in transforming wine pomace into liquid excellence.

-The quintessential Italian pomace brandy, elevating winemaking's remnants to luxury
+The quintessential Italian pomace Brandy, elevating winemaking's remnants to luxury

 The Origins and Early History of Grappa